-At each trawl station age (otoliths) and stomach were sampled from one cod per 5 cm lengthgroup.
+At each trawl station age (otoliths) and stomach were sampled from one cod per 5 cm length-group.
 In 2007-2009, all cod above 80 cm were sampled, and in 2010 all above 90 cm, limited to 10 per station.
 The stomach samples were frozen and analysed after the survey.
 Haddock otoliths were sampled from one specimen per 5 cm length-group.
 Regarding the redfish species, Sebastes norvegicus and S. mentella, otoliths for age determination were sampled from two fish in every 5 cm length-group on every station.
-Greenland halibut were sorted by sex before length measurement and otolith sampling.
-From this species otoliths were collected from 5 fish per 5 cm length group for each sex on all stations.
+Greenland halibut were sorted by sex before length measurement.
+From this species no otoliths were collected.
 Table 3.4 gives an account of the sampled material.